CNAG-Biomedical-Informatics/omicsdm-documentation/docs/content/user-guide/data-submission/index.md

     - Handy when you want to ask for the creation of multiple projects
     - Makes the life more easy for the admin creating the project(s).

-## Create datasets and attach Pheno-Clinical data
+## Create Datasets and Attach Pheno-Clinical Data

 ???
 Info "Recommended nomenclature for the Pheno-Clinical data file"
     {% include-markdown "content/user-guide/data-submission/pheno-clinical-data-nomenclature.md" %}